Why Is My Puppy Biting?

 - If your puppy bites you or the leash when on a walk, stop walking and don’t tug back on the leash as that will encourage your puppy to keep pulling.
 If your puppy is nippy at you when you’re on a walk try playing with natural objects instead of dog toys.

 For example, pick up a tree branch, leaf, palm frond, etc. and gently tap the floor with it or your puppy’s mouth.
-Move the stick or item away from your puppy making clicking or high pitch noises while scraping the stick on the ground will surely get your puppy engaged.
+Moving the stick or item away from your puppy making a clicking or high pitch noises while scraping the stick on the ground will surely get your puppy engaged.

 Remember toys don’t entertain puppies, people do!
 If your dog doesn’t like toys read the article above.
 Make sure to animate the stick, palm frond, etc. Move it around, run with your puppy and play tug, etc.

 - Always have a toy in your back pocket or with you.
 Anywhere your puppy is, you need to have a chew toy ready to go at all times.